mbsa-tud/tsad_platform/README.md

 * **Values**: The values for the individual channels of the dataset.
 For univariate data there is just one value-column.
 * **is_anomaly**: The anomaly indicators for each observation.
 1 = anomaly, 0 = fault-free.

 **NOTE** The column-names don't need to be as presented.
 The platfrom interprets the values of each column according to their position in the file.
-The first column is always considered the timestamp column and the last column is always considered to be the column of anomaly indicators.
+The first column is always considered the timestamp column and the last column is always considered to be the column of anomaly indicators (=labels).
 Everything in between are the values of the channels.

 ### Preprocessing and splitting the dataset (2)